Sebastian-Luc/IBM-Data-Analyst-Capstone/README.md

 ### Task 1

 Our first task is to collect data for the technology skills that are most in demand from various sources including job postings, blog posts, and surveys.
-We will begin by scraping internet websites and accessing APIs to
+We will begin by scraping internet websites and accessing APIs to collect data in various formats like .csv, excel sheets, and databases.

 ### Task 2

+Once we

 ### Task 3